Logo XpertSource

 home iconBlogBuilding inspectors

-7 questions to ask to your building inspector during a visit
+7 questions to ask to your building inspector during an inspection

 Facebook iconInstagram iconlinkedIn icon

-After visiting several properties, have you finally landed on the place of your dreams?
-Before you proceed to buy the home, don't forget to have it looked at by an expert!
+After visiting several properties, have you finally found the home of your dreams?
+Before moving forward with the purchase, don't forget to have it inspected by an expert!

-The pre-purchase inspection carried out by a certified building inspector is essential to ensure the smooth running of the real estate transaction.
-It not only gives you a complete picture of the quality of the home, but it is also a tool of choice for negotiating the sale price, in the event that significant potential issues are discovered.
+A pre-purchase inspection by a certified building inspector is crucial for ensuring the smooth progression of the real estate transaction.
+It not only provides you with a complete picture of the home’s condition but also serves as a valuable tool for negotiating the sale price if significant issues are found.

-If you are present, you can ask the home inspector the questions directly, as they arise.
-To help you, we've put together a list of questions you might ask your home inspector during your visit.
+If you’re present, you can ask the home inspector questions directly as they come up.
+To assist you, we’ve compiled a list of questions you may want to ask during your visit.

 Brown house